 In line with long-term trading strategies like DCA, fundamental analysis studies the fundamental factors influencing digital asset prices.
 These factors may include the project’s state vision and goals, the quality of the project’s team, the level of the project’s activity on Github, the project’s social media presence and size of its community, and the project’s history of completing its stated goals, among other things.
 Using this method for short term analysis is especially challenging, given the high volatility in the cryptocurrency markets.

 In contrast to the long-term application of fundamental analysis, technical analysis focuses on short-term price movements (in terms of hours or days, not months or years).
 When conducting technical analysis, price charts often identify trends and patterns that provide traders with immediate market insight.
-By facilitating these short-term predictions, technical analysis is extremely valuable for day traders and others looking to turn a quick profit.
+By facilitating these short-term predictions, technical analysis is extremely valuable for day trading crypto and others looking to turn a quick profit.
 As a result of ongoing cryptocurrency volatility, technical analysis continues to gain momentum.

 Moving averages help break down the momentum of a particular digital asset using a visual format.
 Displayed as a simple line on resulting graphs, these averages provide an idea of where a tokens price was and where it’s likely to go.
 However, there are a couple of different moving averages that traders have come to rely on.